Building a Branded Ad Experience at mobile.de: Brand Page & Entry Points

 We also tested the vehicle info page as an entry point to the brand page.
 This again was targeted to to ensure relevance to the user's search, meaning it wasn’t displayed for each vehicle info page, but only on the vehicle info pages of Skoda and similar brands.

-The variation with the entry point to the Skoda brand
+The variation with the Skoda Brand Page entry point

 Next Steps